 Ministry of Transportation and Infrastructure website.

 Driving without winter tires won’t mean you’re automatically at-fault in a crash.
 However, if you get in a crash where winter tires could have helped, not having them may affect whether, or how much, you are at-fault.

 Keep your tires in top condition

-As a tire’s tread wears away, its traction, cornering and braking are less reliable.
+As tire tread wears away, the traction, cornering and braking are less reliable.
 Most tires have tread wear indicator bars moulded into the tread face.
 It’s time to replace your tires when the tread wear indicators in any two adjacent grooves of the tread are contacting the road.

 Always use four matched tires